Tips For Exercising In Older Age

 • With an increase in time and effort, most activities that are normally moderate in intensity become intense.

-• Building Muscle In Older Age You must work up a sweat and need a break to get the health benefits of strength training.
+• Building Muscles In Older Ages, you must work up a sweat and take a break to get the health benefits of strength training.

-• It’s possible to do strength training in several settings, from the privacy of one’s own home to purpose-built fitness centres.
+• Strength training can be done in several settings, from the privacy of one’s own home to purpose-built fitness centres.

 What Sorts Of Activities Fall Under The “Very Low-Key Category?”